zilliztech/GPTCache/README.md

 ### example usage

-These examples will help you understand how to use exact and similar matching in caching.
+These examples will help you understand how to use exact and similar matching with caching.

-And before running the example, **make sure** the OPENAI_API_KEY environment variable is set by executing `echo $OPENAI_API_KEY`.
+Before running the example, **make sure** the OPENAI_API_KEY environment variable is set by executing `echo $OPENAI_API_KEY`.

-If it is not already set, it can be set by using `export OPENAI_API_KEY=YOUR_API_KEY` on Unix/Linux/MacOS system or `set OPENAI_API_KEY=YOUR_API_KEY` on Windows system.
+If it is not already set, it can be set by using `export OPENAI_API_KEY=YOUR_API_KEY` on Unix/Linux/MacOS systems or `set OPENAI_API_KEY=YOUR_API_KEY` on Windows systems.

-> It's important to note that this method is only effective temporarily, so if you want a permanent effect, you'll need to modify the environment variable configuration file.
+> It is important to note that this method is only effective temporarily, so if you want a permanent effect, you'll need to modify the environment variable configuration file.
 For instance, on a Mac, you can modify the file located at `/etc/profile`.

 <details>